ibm-cloud-docs/assistant/skill-add.md

 - **Search skill**: For a given user query, uses the {{site.data.keyword.discoveryfull}} service to search a data source of your self-service content and return an answer.

   Typically, you create a skill of each type first.
-Then, as you build a dialog for dialog skill, you decide when to initiate the search skill.
+Then, as you build a dialog for the dialog skill, you decide when to initiate the search skill.
 For some questions or requests, a hard-coded or programmatically-derived response (that is defined in the dialog skill) is sufficient.
 For others, you might want to provide a more robust response by returning a full passage of related information (that is extracted from an external data source by using the search skill).

 ## Create the skill
 {: #skill-add-task}